21 NOV. 2017

 Well, for decades Chinese companies have been hugely successful as OEM manufacturers but we see now many of these companies creating their own brands around a product offering that is often better, cheaper, or more innovative than anything they have ever built for their customers.

 The speed of change in today's China market (not comparable to others) is also making it both an exciting and anxious time here to be a marketer in the B2B arena, which used to be much quieter and stable one.
 Digital is everyday playing a bigger role for them.

 What makes LABBRAND the most qualified partner to work with B2B clients and/or highly technical environments?

-Our scientific approach to branding is in our DNA -LABBRAND meaning Laboratory for Brands - and makes us unique.
+Our scientific approach to branding is in our DNA -LABBRAND meaning elaborate the brand - and makes us unique.
 Most branding agencies just focus on creativity whereas we do on logic processes and analytical and systemic thinking which ultimately empowers our solutions with simplicity, efficacy and efficiency.
 We use market insights, strategy and creativity to build solutions for our clients’ business challenges and we do that collaboratively to truly help them drive their organizations to superior results.